 There are only a few companies that make a separate line of incline treadmills in addition to their traditional models.

 All 4 of these models give you all of the great features that the company packs into their traditional treadmills, with the added bonus of up to 40% incline as well up to 6 degrees of decline on all but the base X7i, which offers up to 3 degrees of decline.

-Another treadmill with incline is the FreeMotion 2000 GS which also gives you up to 40% incline like the NordicTrack models, and up to 6% decline.
-However, this one is a lot more expensive and not necessarily worth the added expense.
+Another treadmill with incline is the FreeMotion i7.9 and i11.9 which give you up to 30% incline and up to 3% decline(less than the NordicTrack models) However, these two are a lot more expensive and not necessarily worth the added expense.

 A popular variation of the incline treadmill is a 3-in-1 hybrid machine from Bowflex called the TreadClimber, which is like a treadmill, elliptical and stepper in one, and gives you the same calorie burning ability as the incline treadmill.

 There are other hybrid trainers out there, but they are more of an elliptical combined with other machines rather than a treadmill at heart.
 So if you want an incline treadmill, these are your best options.